DmentexGH/go-chat/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Built with Go for performance and concurrency
-- Uses industry-standard PGP encryption for security
+- Uses industry-standard PGP encryption for security (via ProtonMail's gopenpgp)
-- Terminal UI provides cross-platform compatibility